Normality-Guided Distributional Reinforcement Learning for Continuous Control: Related Work

 Compared to supervised learning, reinforcement learning has an unstable learning process, and uncertainty is often modeled to make RL learning more stable.
-We can decompose uncertainty into aleatoric and epistemic \cite{HORA1996217, KIUREGHIAN2009105}.
-Aleatoric comes from the stochasticity of data and is often measured with the attenuation loss function \cite{374138}.
-Epistemic uncertainty is caused by the limits of generalization of models and is measured by drop-out \cite{DBLP:journals/corr/KendallG17} or ensemble \cite{https://doi.org/10.48550/arxiv.1612.01474}.
-The RL community utilizes these two types of uncertainty to update the model safely or to support sparse reward functions \cite{DBLP:journals/corr/BellemareSOSSM16, DBLP:conf/icml/StrehlL05, DBLP:journals/corr/abs-1810-12894}. \citet{https://doi.org/10.48550/arxiv.1905.09638} penalizes actions with high aleatoric uncertainty, and epistemic uncertainty is used to guide exploration.
-To our knowledge, \citet{DBLP:journals/corr/abs-1711-10789} is the only previous work to assume the return distribution is normal, which they do to construct a bootstrap estimate of combined uncertainty.
-SUNRISE \citep{DBLP:journals/corr/abs-2007-04938} measures epistemic uncertainty with an ensemble technique and uses it to reduce the gradient of a sample with high uncertainty, but \citet{DBLP:journals/corr/abs-2201-01666} leverages two types of uncertainty with the combination of ensemble and attenuation loss.
-We use approximate normality of returns as a proxy for epistemic uncertainty.
-This proxy is essentially free when a distributional value function is used, e.g., compared to an ensemble which adds substantial computational cost (see Appendix of \citet{DBLP:journals/corr/abs-2201-01666})
+We can decompose uncertainty into aleatoric and epistemic~\citep{HORA1996217,KIUREGHIAN2009105}.
+Aleatoric comes from the stochasticity of data and is often measured with the attenuation loss function~\citep{374138}.
+Epistemic uncertainty is caused by the limits of generalization of models and can be measured by dropout~\citep{DBLP:journals/corr/KendallG17} or ensemble methods~\citep{https://doi.org/10.48550/arxiv.1612.01474}.
+The RL community models these two types of uncertainty to update the model safely or to support sparse reward functions~\citep{DBLP:journals/corr/BellemareSOSSM16,DBLP:conf/icml/StrehlL05,DBLP:journals/corr/abs-1810-12894}. \citet{https://doi.org/10.48550/arxiv.1905.09638} penalizes actions with high aleatoric uncertainty, and epistemic uncertainty is used to guide exploration.
+To our knowledge, \citet{DBLP:journals/corr/abs-1711-10789} is the only previous work assuming a normal distribution for the return distribution, which they use to construct a bootstrap estimate of combined uncertainty.
+SUNRISE~\citep{DBLP:journals/corr/abs-2007-04938} measures epistemic uncertainty with an ensemble technique and uses it to reduce the gradient of a sample with high uncertainty. \citet{DBLP:journals/corr/abs-2201-01666} leverage the two types of uncertainty with the combination of ensemble and attenuation loss.
+We utilize quantile bars, which represent the return's distribution, as a proxy for epistemic uncertainty.
+This proxy is less resource-intensive in terms of training compared to ensemble methods, which significantly increase training costs (see Appendix of \citet{DBLP:journals/corr/abs-2201-01666}).